StableBet

 Frankel did not merely win races.
 He disassembled them.
 From his debut victory at Newmarket in August 2010 to his final appearance at Ascot's Champion Stakes in October 2012, he defeated opponents with a combination of raw speed and an ability to sustain that speed that no rival could match.

-His sectional times were extraordinary.
-In his 2000 Guineas victory at Newmarket, he covered the first two furlongs in a time that would have won many sprint races, then continued to accelerate rather than decelerate.
-Jockey Tom Queally, who rode him throughout his career, often reported that he had done very little to encourage the horse — that Frankel ran because he wanted to, not because he was driven.
+His sectional times were extraordinary throughout his career.
+In his 2000 Guineas victory at Newmarket on 30 April 2011, he covered the first two furlongs in a time that would have won many sprint races, then continued to accelerate rather than decelerate.
+The final time of 1 minute 35.18 seconds was a race record for the Rowley Mile.
+Jockey Tom Queally, who rode him throughout his career, often reported that he had done very little to encourage the horse, that Frankel ran because he wanted to, not because he was driven to it.

 The Henry Cecil Connection

-Cecil's handling of Frankel is worth examining.
-The trainer was dealing with serious illness throughout this period — he had been diagnosed with cancer — and yet his management of the horse was masterful.
-Cecil understood that a horse of Frankel's ability needed to be kept physically and mentally fresh, that the temptation to over-race him at every opportunity had to be resisted.
+Cecil's handling of Frankel is worth examining at some length.
+The trainer was dealing with serious illness throughout this period, having been diagnosed with stomach cancer, and yet his management of the horse was masterful from beginning to end.
+Cecil understood that a horse of Frankel's ability needed to be kept physically and mentally fresh, that the temptation to over-race him or to seek out novelty for its own sake had to be resisted.

-The decision to run at Newbury for the Greenham in April 2011, rather than more immediately into a Classic prep at a track like Sandown or Kempton, reflected Cecil's understanding of what the horse needed.
+The decision to run at Newbury for the Greenham in April 2011, rather than going directly into a Classic prep at a track like Sandown or Kempton, reflected Cecil's understanding of what the horse needed.
 Newbury's straight, wide track would allow Frankel to stride out freely without the artificial restraint of a tight circuit.
-The Greenham would provide a real test — seven furlongs against decent opposition — without asking anything of him that he could not handle.
+The Greenham would provide a real test, seven furlongs against decent opposition, without asking anything of him that he could not handle.
+Cecil chose his races with great deliberateness, and the Newbury appearances in both 2011 and 2012 were calculated choices rather than defaults.

 A year later, when Cecil chose the Lockinge at Newbury as Frankel's seasonal reappearance, the same logic applied.
-The distance — one mile — suited him exactly.
+The distance of one mile suited him exactly.
 The track rewarded quality.
 The opposition would be significant without being reckless.
+The Lockinge was the obvious choice for a trainer who wanted a smooth, confidence-building win to open a final campaign.

 Tom Queally's Partnership

-Queally's partnership with Frankel is sometimes underappreciated.
-Riding an unbeaten horse carries pressure of its own — not the pressure of being outclassed, but the pressure of being the one person who might cause an upset through a mistake.
-Queally never made that mistake.
+Queally's partnership with Frankel is sometimes underappreciated, perhaps because the horse's ability made everything look straightforward.
+Riding an unbeaten horse carries pressure of its own: not the pressure of being outclassed, but the pressure of being the one person who might cause an upset through a mistake.
+Queally never made that mistake across fourteen consecutive victories.
 He understood the horse's habit of pulling hard in the early stages and managed it intelligently, allowing Frankel to find his rhythm rather than fighting him.

 At Newbury, both in 2011 and 2012, Queally's handling was excellent.
 He tracked the pace, made his move when the race demanded it, and allowed Frankel to assert without any urgency.
-The margins — four lengths and five lengths respectively — were the margins of a horse that had more in the tank.
+The margins of four lengths and five lengths respectively were the margins of a horse that had more left in the tank.
+Queally could have asked for more at any point; he never needed to.

 A Horse in Context

-Frankel's career took place as Sir Henry Cecil's reputation was already settled.
-The trainer had been champion on multiple occasions and had prepared Slip Anchor, Oh So Sharp, Reference Point, and Bosra Sham, among many others.
-Frankel was the culmination of a great career, and the racing world understood this in real time.
+Frankel's career took place as Sir Henry Cecil's reputation was already fully established.
+The trainer had been champion on multiple occasions and had prepared Slip Anchor (1985 Derby), Oh So Sharp (1985 Fillies' Triple Crown), Reference Point (1987 Derby, King George), and Bosra Sham (1996 Champion Stakes), among many others.
+Frankel was the culmination of a great career, and the racing world understood this in real time: there was a quality of attentive, almost reverential observation to every Frankel race that reflected a wider awareness of what was being witnessed.

 His Newbury appearances were therefore coloured by a sense of occasion that extended beyond the horse himself.
-To watch Frankel at Newbury was to watch the endpoint of something — a horse being prepared with extraordinary care by a trainer whose time was limited, running at a course that gave the performance the setting it deserved.
+To watch Frankel at Newbury was to watch the endpoint of something: a horse being prepared with extraordinary care by a trainer whose time was limited, running at a course that gave the performance the setting it deserved.
+The Greenham Stakes of 2011 was the beginning of a story that everyone in the stands knew would not last long.
+The Lockinge of 2012 was the second act of what would be a four-act final season.

 The Races at Newbury